darcy-bcit/assignment-starter/README.md

   -h, --help      Print this usage information
 ```
 ### Yaml Builder

+A branch called gh-pages can be deployed using github pages feature.

 You can either use the deployed version at [https://darcy-bcit.github.io/assignment-starter]

 or deploy manually: